StrmSrfr/green/README.md

 A circular list is a sequence of cons cells where a cell appears in its own cdr or a cdr of another cell in the sequence.
 It is not currently possible to create circular lists in Green.

+### Load

+    (load symbol)

+Load takes the name of the symbol, appends ".green" to it, and evaluates a file with that name from the classpath.
+It returns the value of the last expression in the file.

+Note that if you want to use a literal symbol you will have to quote
+it:

+    (load (quote myfile))

+If the file does not exist or there is an error reading it, it will return an exception.

+## Prelude Functions

+These functions are included in `prelude.green` for you your convenience, but you could write them yourself.

+To use them:

+    (load (quote prelude))

+Which will start a new repl with these functions defined.

 # Running